entries to the british independent film awards 2020 ARE NOW OPEN.

 There will be no entry fees for short films and feature films with production budgets under £1,000,000 before the Free Entry Deadline of Friday 14 August.

-Thereafter, for the last two weeks of entries, a minimal entry fee will apply to all films being entered to BIFA at the following rates*:
+Thereafter, for the last few weeks of entries, a minimal entry fee will apply to all films being entered to BIFA at the following rates*:

 |Dates||Entry fee – shorts||Entry fee – features with production budget < £1m||Entry fee – features with production budget > £1m|